zetaomegagon/Decoder-Ring/README.md

 For encoding English language alphabet *letters* are mapped to the substitution alphabet *characters*.
 The opposite is true of decoding.

-Since the substitution alphabet can contain any characters, punctuation in the input string is not preserved.
+Since the substitution alphabet can contain any characters, punctuation (excluding spaces) in the input string is not preserved.

 ##### Examples
 ```